gehoumi/terraform-google-ciscoasav-vm/README.md

 - Fetch the deployment workstation public IP and add it to the IP whitelist for VPC firewall rule for the ASA management access after the deployment.
 - Create a GCE managed instance to host the ASAv, with a startup script that provides the day0 configuration for the ASAv.
 The day0 configuration is applied during the first boot of the ASAv.
 - Create passwords with Secret Manager for `enable mode` and `admin` password to be used to deploy the Cisco ASAv instance if the passwords are not set.
+- Create a VPN pool in Split tunnel group for remote access VPN clients.
+You can then use a Cisco AnyConnect Secure Mobility Client to connect to your GCP private Cloud network.